Title Report

 www.highlandtitleutah.com

 If any of the following items appear on your Preliminary Report, they will require immediate attention.
 A delay in closing may result without immediate attention.
-Please see reverse side for definitions and actions needed to be taken.
+Please see the reverse side for definitions and actions needed to be taken.

 1. Mechanic’s Lien: A statutory lien in favor of persons contributing labor, material, supplies, etc. to a work of improvement upon real property.
 A release must be recorded to be removed.